lbadmus007/liveline/CentralizedLoggingKinesis/README.md

 ```
   ### Verification Step
 ```
-  ## Once the script is successfully executed, a on-premise host id having prefix as 'mi-' will be visible to create_activation_script.logs file which despicts that the on-premise host has been
-     succesfully registered.
   ## Press ENTER post triggering the nohup command, the script will be executed in the background and store all the script execution logs to create_activation_script.logs file, look into this
      for any success or failure.
+  ## Once the script is successfully executed, an on-premise host id having prefix as 'mi-' will be visible to create_activation_script.logs file which despicts that the on-premise host has
+     been succesfully registered.
-  ## The same mi-xx id would be visible to Fleet Manager under System Manager[Fleet Manager] in Source AWS Account.
+  ## The same mi-xx id would be visible to Fleet Manager under System Manager in Source AWS Account.
-  ## Enable the SSM session for instance mi-xx and that session would be visible to Session Manager under System Manager[Session Manager] with unique session id.
+  ## Enable the SSM session for instance mi-xx and that session would be visible to Session Manager under System Manager with unique session id.
   ## Once the SSM session for instance mi-xx would be terminated, the session logs would be forwarded to the Source AWS Account CloudWatch Log Group as well as to the Centralized/Destination
      Logging AWS Account S3 bucket.